rdinizcal/mappingCTSEproperties/README.md

 This online Appendix is for the paper Mapping Control and Self-Adaptive System Properties (https://arxiv.org/xxxx).

-To guide you through the content of this repository, please refer to "appendix.pdf" file.
+To guide you through the content of this repository, please refer to our [appendix](../blob/main/appendix.pdf).